andrebraga7/quotme-api/README.md

 ## Manual testing
 Manual testing was performed throughout development, ensuring the database was being updated as expected when creating, reading, updating or deleting data, where appropriate.
+- If user is not authenticated only view options is available;
+- If user is logged in the create option is available;
+- If user is logged in and is owner the edit and delete options become available;
+- The stated above apply to all app views.

 [Back to top](#table-of-content)